stevebrownlee/client-side-mastery-evening/week20/Day1/README.md

 > **Agenda:** ANGULAR: auth

-* make AuthFactory, add script tag
+* Make AuthFactory, add script tag
-* make /auth route - auth.html, AuthCtrl, add script tag for auth controller
+* Make /auth route - auth.html, AuthCtrl, add script tag for auth controller
 * Add in login/register view
 * Hook up register button to firebase
 * Hook up login button to firebase
+* Update seeder to have users and uids on items

-change firebase rules
+* Change firebase rules
+* Make a User factory for saving/retreiving username
+* Make a helper function for Login promise resolve to use in register/login click events
-*
+* Hook up logout
+	* make route for /logout, use same template/ctrl as Auth